 “This is my longtime favorite antiperspirant, I’ve used it for many years,” says Dr. Jessica Krant of Art of Dermatology.
 “It does the trick for wetness and odor and never irritates my skin.”
-Krant recommends the entire Dove Clinical Protection line for heavy sweaters, but likes the Cool Essentials scent in particular because of the green tea, which has anti-inflammatory properties that help to safeguard against irritation.
+Krant recommends the entire Dove Clinical Protection line for heavy sweaters but likes the Cool Essentials scent in particular because of the green tea, which has anti-inflammatory properties that help to safeguard against irritation.

-Best antiperspirant-deodorant gel deodorant for sensitive skin
+Best antiperspirant-deodorant gel deodorant

 Best antiperspirant-deodorant deodorant stick for super-sensitive skin

 If you’re super-sensitive, you might want to try Vanicream, which dermatologist Susan Binder of Binder Dermatology describes as “great for sensitive skin.”
 Despite having a fairly high concentration of aluminum (20 percent), it’s unscented and free of practically any other irritant you can think of.
-It’s also long lasting, offering clinical-strength protection for up to 24 hours.
+It’s also long-lasting, offering clinical-strength protection for up to 24 hours.

 Best long-lasting natural deodorant

-Schmidt’s is a big player in the natural deodorant space, beloved by celebrities, Strat staffers, and dermatologists like Binder, who uses it daily and opts for the rose and vanilla scent.
+Schmidt’s is a big player in the natural-deodorant space, beloved by celebrities, Strat staffers, and dermatologists like Binder, who uses it daily and opts for the rose and vanilla scent.
 Schmidt’s, like many natural deodorants, uses baking soda to absorb and neutralize odor along with arrowroot powder, which helps to soak up sweat.
-If you’re particularly sensitive to fragrance, Binder says you might want to skip it, because Schmidt’s uses essential oils to scent their products.
+If you’re particularly sensitive to fragrance, Binder says you might want to skip it because Schmidt’s uses essential oils to scent their products.

-Best natural deodorant with probiotics
+Best natural deodorant without baking soda

 Best natural deodorant for moderate sweaters